-Good trade and distribution practices for pharmaceutical starting materials (GTDP), WHO Technical Report Series, No. 996, 2016 IPEC Good Distribution Practices Guide for Pharmaceutical Excipients 2017 checks to confirm that required shipping conditions have been met should be conducted as soon as possible after receipt.
-The product should be transferred to appropriate storage facilities immediately after checks to be made in the goods receiving area have been conducted.
+Good trade and distribution practices for pharmaceutical starting materials (GTDP), WHO Technical Report Series, No. 996, 2016 IPEC Good Distribution Practices Guide for Pharmaceutical Excipients 2024 The product should be transferred to appropriate storage facilities immediately after checks to be made in the goods receiving area have been conducted.
 4.10 Where special storage conditions are required (e.g. particular temperature, humidity or protection from light) these should be provided, monitored and recorded as appropriate.
-An assessment should be conducted to confirm that established conditions are met.
-Records should demonstrate throughout the supply chain on-going conformance to specified conditions are met.
-In such cases data recorders should be installed.
+An assessment should be conducted to confirm the facility can meet specified conditions.
+When specified conditions are required to maintain product integrity, records should verify that the requirements are met.
 Separate environmentally controlled storage areas should be considered where necessary.
 4.11 Highly active materials, narcotics, other dangerous drugs and substances presenting special risks of abuse, fire or explosion should be stored in safe, dedicated and secure areas.
-In addition and where applicable, international conventions and national legislation are to be adhered to.
+In addition, and where applicable, international conventions and national legislation are to be adhered to.
 Self-explanatory 4.12 Special attention should be given to the design, use, cleaning and maintenance of all equipment for bulk handling and storage, such as tanks and silos.
-Self-explanatory See 5.1 4.13 Products should be packed in such a way as to avoid breakage, contamination, tampering or theft.
+Self-explanatory See 5.1.
+4.13 Products should be packed in such a way as to avoid breakage, contamination, tampering or theft.
 The packing should be adequate to maintain the quality of the product during transport.
-If special shipping conditions have to be met they should be defined, provided and controlled.
+If special shipping conditions have to be met, they should be defined, provided and controlled.
 Self-explanatory The containers in which products are shipped should be sealed and should clearly indicate the authenticity of the product and its supplier.
 4.14 Spillages should be cleaned up as soon as possible to prevent possible cross-contamination and hazard.
 Self-explanatory 4.15 Provision should be made for the proper and safe storage of waste materials awaiting disposal.
-Toxic substances and flammable materials should be stored in Self-explanatory See sections 4.2, 4.4, 4.5 and 4.8.
+Toxic substances and flammable materials Self-explanatory See sections 4.2, 4.4, 4.5 and 4.8.